Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Preliminary

 \subsection{Long-term Heterogeneous Dose-response Curve}

-Let $A\in \cA$ be the 1-dimensional continuous treatment, $\X\in \cX$ be the observed covariates, $\U\in \cU$ be the unobserved covariates, $\S(a)\in \cS$ be the potential short-term outcomes measured at timesteps $1,2,...,t_0$, and $Y(a)\in \cY$ be the potential long-term outcome measured at timestep $T$.
-Let lowercase letters (e.g., $a, \x, \u, \s(a),y(a)$) denote the value of the above random variables.
-Following potential outcome framework \cite{rubin1974estimating}, the observed short and long-term outcomes $\S, Y$ are the potential outcomes $\S(a), Y(a)$ corresponding to the actually received treatment $a$.
+Let $A\in \cA$ be the 1-dimensional continuous treatment, $\X\in \cX$ be the observed confounders, $\U\in \cU$ be the unobserved confounders, $\S(a)\in \cS$ be the potential short-term outcomes measured at timesteps $1,2,...,t_0$, and $Y(a)\in \cY$ be the potential long-term outcome measured at timestep $T$.
+Let lowercase letters (e.g., $a, \x, \u, \s(a),y(a)$) denote the value of the random variables.
+Following potential outcome framework \cite{rubin1974estimating}, the observed short- and long-term outcomes $\S, Y$ are the potential outcomes $\S(a), Y(a)$ corresponding to the actually received treatment $a$.

-Following \cite{athey2020combining, chen2023semiparametric, ghassami2022combining, imbens2022long}, we consider a data combination setting where $G= \{o, e\}$ distinguishes between two types of datasets: a large observational dataset $O=\{a_i, \x_i, \s_i, y_i, G_i=o\}_{i=1}^{n_o}$ and a small experimental dataset $E=\{a_i, \x_i, \s_i, G_i=e\}_{i=1}^{n_e}$ ($n_e\ll n_o$).
-That is, the treatment $A$, covariates $\X$ and short-term outcomes $\S$ are available in both datasets, while long-term outcome $Y$ is only available in observational dataset.
-Our goal is to estimate the long-term heterogeneous dose-response curve (HDRC), which is defined as:
+Following \cite{athey2020combining, chen2023semiparametric, ghassami2022combining}, we consider a data combination setting where $G= \{o, e\}$ distinguishes between two types of data: a large observational data $O=\{a_i, \x_i, \s_i, y_i, G_i=o\}_{i=1}^{n_o}$ and a small experimental data $E=\{a_i, \x_i, \s_i, G_i=e\}_{i=1}^{n_e}$ ($n_e\ll n_o$).
+That is, the treatment $A$, covariates $\X$ and short-term outcomes $\S$ are available in both datasets, while long-term outcome $Y$ is only available in the observational data.
+Our goal is to estimate the long-term Heterogeneous Dose-Response Curve (HDRC), which is defined as follows:

-Notably, the long-term HDRC cannot be estimated solely from the experimental dataset due to the missingness of long-term outcome $Y$, and also cannot be estimated solely from the observational dataset due to the possible unobserved confounders $\U$.
-To overcome these challenges, we learn long-term HDRC via data combination, requiring the following assumptions: \begin{assumption}[Consistency, Positivity] If $A=a$, we have $Y=Y(a), \S=\S(a)$.
-And $\forall a,x$, we have $0<P(A=a|\X=\x)<1,~ 0<P(G=o|A=a, \X=\x)<1$. \end{assumption} \begin{assumption} [Weak internal validity of observational data] $A\Vbar \{Y(a),\S(a)\}|\X, \U, G=o$. \end{assumption} \begin{assumption} [Internal validity of experimental data] $A\Vbar \{Y(a),\S(a)\}|\X, G=e$. \end{assumption} \begin{assumption} [External validity of experimental data] $G\Vbar \{Y(a),\S(a)\}|\X$. \end{assumption} \begin{assumption} [Latent Unconfoundedness] $A\Vbar Y(a)|\X, \S(a), G=o$. \end{assumption}
+Notably, the long-term HDRC cannot be estimated solely from the experimental data due to the missingness of long-term outcome $Y$, and also cannot be estimated solely from the observational data due to the possible unobserved confounders $\U$.
+To overcome these challenges, we learn long-term HDRC via data combination, requiring the following assumptions: